BUILD Research Mentorship Overview

 BUILD Fellows Trainees

-The new BUILD Fellows program was created for those might have missed out in participating in the Scholars program.
+The new BUILD Fellows program was created for those might have missed out on participating in the Scholars program.
 This one-year program, including the summer, is similar to the first year of the Scholars program and is meant to help students in their last year of undergraduate education at CSULB.
-Unlike the Associates and Scholars program, however, Fellows are required to have mentored research experience before being admitted.
+Unlike the Scholars program, however, Fellows are required to have mentored research experience before being admitted.
 Fellows are expected to take the GRE the summer at the beginning of the program and to apply to enter Ph.D. programs in health research careers in the Fall of next year at the time of the application.

-Both BUILD Associates and Scholars are required to log hours in research labs beyond those required in any research courses they are taking.
+Both BUILD Fellows and Scholars are required to log hours in research labs beyond those required in any research courses they are taking.
 During the academic year, research hours should average about 15 hours per week.
 Trainees are also required to attend research colloquia, participate in a weekly learning community, and enroll in research-focused coursework.

 Former BUILD Associate Trainee Program